aws-samples/cfn101-workshop/workshop/content/basics/templates/resources/_index.md

 {{% notice info %}}

-You can find a working solution for the **London Region** in `code/20-cloudformation-features/02-lab02-Resources-Solution.yaml` file.
+You can find a working solution for the **London Region** in `code/solutions/resources.yaml` file.

 {{% /notice %}}

 Now your EC2 template is ready to be deployed.
-Go back to AWS console and deploy the stack same way as you did in [Lab 01: Template and Stack](../10-cloudformation-fundamentals/200-lab-01-stack.html).
+Go back to AWS console and deploy the stack same way as you did in [Template and Stack](../templates/template-and-stack.html).

 {{% notice warning %}}
 To complete this and future labs you will need **Default VPC** in the region you will be deploying CloudFormation templates to. \